ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/cca-container/hello-realm.md

 A convenient way to run an application inside a Realm, within the context of this example, is to package the application as the "init" process for the guest linux kernel.

 Linux kernels contain a gzipped cpio format archive.
 When the kernel boots up, this archive is extracted into the root filesystem.
 The kernel then checks whether the root filesystem contains a file named "init" and tries to run it.
-At this point the kernel is done booting, and the "init" application executes the system the rest of the way.
+At this point the kernel has booted, and the "init" application executes the system the rest of the way.

 The use of the "init" process to run the application also means that you will not see a shell prompt when you boot the guest virtual machine.
 The guest kernel will boot, run the application and then exit.

-In this section, you will package a simple **hello world** application into the initramfs for the guest linux kernel.
+In this section, you will package a simple **hello world** application into the `initramfs` for the guest linux kernel.

-## Create a simple initramfs for the guest linux kernel
+## Create a simple `initramfs` for the guest linux kernel

-Create a directory in which you will build the simple initramfs:
+Create a directory in which you will build the simple `initramfs`:

 ```console
 mkdir ~/FM-share